 - Open your windows and doors.
 Don’t do this during prime allergy season, or when there is smog.
 But if the air quality outside is good, get some fresh air inside to push out the nasty VOCs.

 - Use products that contain high levels of VOCs (think paints, paint strippers, varnishes, stains, etc.) outdoors or in well ventilated areas.
 Be sure you can open windows when painting or using wood stain.

 - Buy just-enough of the high-VOC products that you use.
 For instance, if you use a paint stripper for a DIY project, don’t buy the entire gallon of it just because it’s a couple dollars more.
 Storing these products, even if they are in a garage, can release VOCs into the air that you don’t want.

 - Put items that you know will off gas outside.
 Getting new flooring or new carpeting?
 Or new kitchen cabinets made from MDF?
 Store it unwrapped outside for as long as you can.
 Maybe on a covered porch, or in a garage with the door open.
 Ask an interior designer or installer to put the item in a warehouse for a while before installation to start off gassing.
 Your goal is to get as many of the chemicals out of the product as you can before brining it into your home where it will get into your indoor air.

 - High temperatures and increased humidity are thought to off gas items more quickly.
 Many people think that putting a mattress, carpet, furniture or other items in direct sunlight will bake out the VOCs even faster.
 Keep in mind, you’ll need to do this for a bare minimum of a few hours, with optimal results from days or weeks of off gassing in the sunlight or at high temperatures.

 - Get as many plants as you can inside.
-Choose houseplants that are known to help clean your air.
+Choose houseplants that are known to help clean the air.
 The more you have throughout your home, the less VOCs will be in your indoor air.